-This is a franchise -- and owner -- which has received the frugal label for not using all of its salary-cap space, which was at $19.4 million before the Atkins extension.
+This is a franchise -- and owner -- which has received the frugal label for not using all of its salary-cap space.
 The explanation has been that the team is saving that room to keep its young talent.

-Whatever criticism the Bengals and Mike Brown faced in the past, the organization followed through on its word today, as Atkins agreed to a five-year, $55 million contract extension with Atkins, a league source told ESPN NFL Insider Adam Schefter.
+Whatever criticism the Bengals and Mike Brown faced in the past, the organization followed through on its word today, as Atkins agreed to a five-year, $55 million contract extension, a league source told ESPN NFL Insider Adam Schefter.
 Only one other defensive tackle, the Baltimore Ravens' Haloti Ngata (five years, $61 million), received a more lucrative extension.

 Atkins, 25, is the centerpiece of perhaps the best defense in the AFC -- and perhaps the best in the NFL.
 Once overshadowed by the likes of Ngata and Ndamukong Suh, Atkins has gained more notoriety this year and was the seventh-ranked defensive player in ESPN's latest player rankings.

 Jason Bridge/USA TODAY SportsCincinnati's Geno Atkins has proven to be one of the NFL's elite defensive tackles.

 Atkins' 12.5 sacks last season were tied for 15th all time by a defensive tackle in a single season.
 According to Pro Football Focus, his 62 total hits and hurries last season were 13 more than the next-best defensive tackle, which was Suh.